FOREX-Euro gains on short-covering as Australia GDP boosts sentiment

 Part of the Aussie's resilience reflected the Reserve Bank of Australia's (RBA) decision on Tuesday to trim interest rates by 25 basis points, instead of a more aggressive half-a-percentage-point move.

-The Aussie muscled in on the yen rising 1.3 percent to 77.65 yen, driving a broad decline in the yen.
+With the euro gaining ground, the U.S. dollar fell against a basket of major currencies.
+The dollar index dropped 0.2 percent to 82.556.

-This saw the yen fall 0.2 percent versus the dollar to 78.89 .
-The yen extended hefty losses made after Japan warned it was ready to step in to curb the its strength.
+Against the yen, the greenback held steady at 78.77 after Japan signalled it was prepared to intervene to curb strength in its currency.
+That threat saw the yen ease broadly the day before.

-Still, some market players are buying short-term dollar/yen calls to bet on, or hedge against intervention, keeping the one-week risk reversal spread at its highest in favour of dollar calls in six months.
-(Additional reporting by Ian Chua in Sydney and Hideyuki Sano and Chikako Mogi in Tokyo; Editing by Richard Pullin)
+Some market players are buying short-term dollar/yen calls to bet on, or hedge against intervention, keeping the one-week risk reversal spread at its highest in favour of dollar calls in six months.
+(Additional reporting by Ian Chua; Editing by Joseph Radford)

 * Oil rises as optimism over OPEC cuts outweighs rising US supply